theodtasia/dogs-image-search-postgress-database-with-flask-frontend/README.md

 `python db.py --do=create`

 Run the following command to add the dog images records into to the table of the PostgreSQL database.
-The images will be randomly selected using the take_image_files_sample function from the image_sampling.py module:

 `python db.py --do=add`